Meredithnbayliss/configure-ad/README.md

 </p>
 </p>
 </p>
-In step 3, Set Domain Controller’s NIC Private IP address to be static:
+In step 3, we set Domain Controller’s NIC Private IP address to be static:
 </p>
 </p>
 <img src="https://i.imgur.com/61MjZuk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
 </p>
-In step 4, Ensure that both VMs are in the same Vnet (you can check the topology with Network Watcher):
+In step 4, w ensure that both VMs are in the same Vnet (we can check the topology with Network Watcher):
 </p>
 </p>
 <img src="https://i.imgur.com/89KptH5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
-In step 5, Ensure Connectivity between the client and Domain Controller
+In step 5, we ensure Connectivity between the client and Domain Controller

 Login to Client-1 with Remote Desktop and ping DC-1’s private IP address with ping -t (perpetual ping):
 </p>